 Adoption Policy at the Chippewa Humane Association

 Bringing a pet home will involve a lifestyle change, and a noticeable one at that.
-Considering that this pet may be a part of your family for approximately the next 10 to 20 years, the decision to adopt a companion animal should be well thought out... not an impulsive decision.
+Considering that this pet may be a part of your family for approximately the next 10 to 20 years, the decision to adopt a companion animal should be well thought out, not an impulsive decision.

-- You must be 18 years of age or older to adopt an animal.
+You must be 21 years of age or older to adopt an animal.

-- All family members must be in agreement about the adoption.
+All family members must be in agreement about the adoption.

-- You are not adopting the animal for someone else or as a gift.
+You are not adopting the animal for someone else or as a gift.

-- For dog adoptions we require that any dogs in the household of the potential adopter meet the dog available for adoption at our shelter.
+For dog adoptions, we require that any dogs in the household of the potential adopter meet the dog available for adoption at our shelter.

-We encourage all children and adults in the home meet the dog or cat at our shelter priorto adoption whenever possible.
+We encourage all children and adults in the home meet the dog or cat at our shelter prior to adoption whenever possible.

-- The CCHA reserves the right to refuse any adoption.
+CHA reserves the right to refuse any adoption.

-- Not bringing a new pet into your home if you have just moved, are in the process of moving, or planning to move in the near future.
+We suggest not bringing a new pet into your home if you have just moved, are in the process of moving, or planning to move in the near future.

-- When you adopt a new pet and take it into your home to adjust we encourage people to do so at a time when you feel your environment is consistent for several weeks.
+When you adopt a new pet and take it into your home to adjust we encourage people to do so at a time when you feel your environment is consistent for several weeks.
 Traveling, leaving the home for extended periods of time or inviting numerous guests to your home within the first few weeks of adoption is discouraged.

-- The following resources for adopters to consider for training and understanding their new pet:
+The following resources for adopters to consider for training and understanding their new pet: